kumuluz/blog.sunesis.si/_posts/2017-12-14-kumuluzee-microservices-on-kubernetes_part2.markdown

 }
 ```

-By checking the output of ````kubectl get pods -n kumuluzee-blog```` we can se that Kubernetes performed a restart of the pod.
+By checking the output of the ````kubectl get pods -n kumuluzee-blog```` we can see that Kubernetes performed a restart of the pod.
 Once pod is restarted the health check is set back to OK as the infection is "destroyed" by the restart.

 ```sh
 NAME                                           READY     STATUS    RESTARTS   AGE